dltj/dltj-blog/_posts/2022-09-28-generating-podcast-transcripts.md

 (WebVTT can be much more complicated than this...to include CSS-like text styling and other features; read the specs if you want more detail.)

 ## What the script does
-The code for up [on GitHub](https://github.com/dltj/unchecked-transcript) now.
+The code for this is up [on GitHub](https://github.com/dltj/unchecked-transcript) now.
 The links to the code below point to the version of software at the time this blog post was written.
 Be sure to click the "History" button near the upper right corner of the code listing to see if it has been updated.